personalis/hgvslib/README.md

 Example script
 -------------------

-The example script reads in a text file with a reference HGVS string and columns of HGVS output from three different annotation callers.
-It compares the different HGVS strings in each row with the reference annotation and outputs the result of the comparison: an exact match 'yes', equivalent 'yes_m' or non-match 'no'.
+The example script reads in a file to compare, for each variant, three different annotations with a reference HGVS string.
+The result of the comparison: an exact match 'yes', equivalent 'yes_m' or non-match 'no'.

 ```python